 Police Questioning (5145.1):

 Law enforcement officers or social service providers may not remove a child from the school building for questioning while the child is properly in attendance without permission of the child’s parent.
 However, the situation would be different when an enforcement officer or social service agent has a warrant for the child’s arrest or an order signed by the judge of the children’s court.
 If a student is questioned by law enforcement officers on the school premises, the principal or his delegate may present for the interrogation.
 A law enforcement officer has the right to questions a student, even without a warrant.

 Search and Seizure (5145.2):

 The school retains ownership and possessory control of all student desks and lockers.
 The principal and other responsible school officials retain the right to open and inspect students’ desks or lockers, along with students’ possessions and to confiscate banned and/or inappropriate items.
-This may be done when there exists the possibility of a danger to others, when there is sufficient reason to suspect the presence of materials which are not allowed in school or when deemed necessary for the orderly operation of the school.
+The school administrator shall have the right to access any content, including text messages, photos, or address books on cell phones or other electronic devices confiscated from students.
+This may be done when there exists the possibility of a danger to others, when there is sufficient reason to suspect the presence of materials which are not allowed in school, a violation of school rules, or when deemed necessary for the orderly operation of the school.

 6000 – INSTRUCTION